rishabmps/rishabmps.github.io/_posts/2019-06-25-Reinforcement-Learning-Series-Intro.md

 $$V_\pi(s) = q(s,\pi(s)) \ holds \ for \ all \ s\in S$$

-Optimal value funtion can derived from the optimal action value funtion by:
+Optimal value function can derived from the optimal action value function by:

 $$ V^*(s) = \max_{a \in A(s)} Q^*(s,a)$$